 Go to Control Panel > Indexing Options and select the Modify button.
-Select the Show all locations button if it is available (if it is not then you already are seeing all locations).
+Select the Show all locations button if it is available.
 Double-click Users in the Summary of selected locations pane, and then uncheck the Users directory in the upper pane.
 Double click Start Menu in the Summary of selected locations, and the uncheck Start Menu directory.
 Click the OK button when done.